 In most cases there exists the so called “escape clause”.
 The buyer could withdraw during the process, and he would lose his downpayment/deposit in benefit of the seller.
 In case the seller would like to withdraw, he should double the amount received by the buyer, in order to compensate him/her.

 As soon as the sales contract is signed, the preparations for the mortgage could start.
 You should count on approx. 8 weeks.
-The variable interest rate is at this moment (autumn 2019) +/-1,75% and the fix rate could be approx 2,4% during 15, or more years.
+The fix interest rate is at this moment (spring 2022) +/-2% during 10/15, or more years.

 - Notary Deed